topquark22/morseR24/README.md

 ### Indicator LED

-Optionally connect a red LED to pin D2 via a current-limiting resistor.
+Optionally connect a red LED to pin D2 via a current-limiting resistor to ground.
 This is used to indicate error and operatiing conditions (see below).

 ### Pushbutton switch